gtramontina/gtramontina.github.io/src/about.md

 # About me

 Hello there!
 Welcome to my little corner of the web.
 My name is <span lang="pt-BR">Guilherme Johansson Tramontina</span>.
-I develop software for living.
+I develop software for a living.
 I'm currently working as a consultant with [Pragmateam](https://pragma.team), in the beautiful [Sydney, Australia](https://en.wikipedia.org/wiki/Sydney).

 ## Social Media